snowplow-archive/snowplow.github.com/_posts/2013-09-03-using-qubole-to-analyze-snowplow-web-data.md

 ---
 layout: post
-shortenedlink: Using Qubole to crunch your Snowplow web data using Apache Hive
 title: Using Qubole to crunch your Snowplow web data using Apache Hive
 tags: [qubole, hive, emr]
 author: Yali